Yasho-Bapat/ray_ps/README.md

 Synchronous parameter server training involves a tightly synchronized communication pattern between workers and the parameter server.
 In this approach, all workers wait for each other to complete their gradients computation before updating the parameters.
 This ensures consistency across all workers and guarantees that every parameter update is based on the most recent global gradient.
 On the other hand, asynchronous parameter server training allows workers to update parameters independently without waiting for others.
 Each worker computes gradients based on its local data and updates the parameters asynchronously.

 For the purpose of the project we have elected to use asynchronous training given the heterogeneous nature of the architecture, however we have provided working code for both synchronous and asynchronous approaches.

+### Integration with ILP
+For integrating this work with the output of the ILP algorithm, **node affinity scheduling** can be used.
+This is a method by which particular tasks can be assigned to particular nodes in the cluster.
+In principle, the ILP program should return a list of nodes (as Node IDs), which will be running the ML process.
+Then these node IDs can be passed to the tasks and the node affinity scheduler individually.
+[Node Affinity Scheduling Strategy](https://docs.ray.io/en/latest/ray-core/api/doc/ray.util.scheduling_strategies.NodeAffinitySchedulingStrategy.html) is one of the many scheduling strategies that Ray offers, but this is the one which could be used for maximum customizability.
+For more information on Ray's scheduling strategies, visit [this page](https://docs.ray.io/en/latest/ray-core/scheduling/index.html).

 ### Documentation referred
 - [Ray Cluster](https://docs.ray.io/en/latest/cluster/key-concepts.html#cluster-key-concepts)